scala/scala3/docs/dotc-internals/overall-structure.md

 different from `ctx`.
 Commonly used is `ictx` for "initialization context".

-With these two conventions is has turned out that the use of implicit contexts as an dependency injection and bulk parameterization device worked exceptionally well.
-There were not very many bugs related to passing the wrong context by accident.
+With these two conventions in place, it has turned out that implicit contexts work amazingly well as a device for dependency injection and bulk parameterization.
+There is of course always the danger that an unexpected implicit will be passed, but in practice this has not turned out to be much of a problem.

 ## Compiler Phases

 Seen from a temporal perspective, the `dotc` compiler consists of a list of phases.
-The current list of phases is specified in class [Compiler] as follows:
+The current list of phases is specified in class [Compiler](https://github.com/lampepfl/dotty/blob/master/src/dotty/tools/dotc/Compiler.scala) as follows:

 ```scala
     def phases: List[List[Phase]] = List(